Accurate TMJ Diagnosis

 Types of TMJ Treatment

-A wide range of TMJ treatments are available.
-However, we prefer a conservative approach to TMJ treatment.
-Using noninvasive and minimally invasive approaches, Dr. Klein can often help people get TMJ relief with a low risk of side effects or complications.
+A wide range of TMJ treatments is available, but we prefer a conservative approach.
+Using noninvasive and minimally invasive methods, your dentist can often help you achieve TMJ relief with a low risk of side effects or complications.

-Often a combination of treatments works best.
-Sometimes Dr. Klein will perform all treatments, but often you will benefit from a team approach.
-We partner with the Michigan Center for TMJ & Sleep Wellness, and Dr. Jeffrey S. Haddad often works with Dr. Klein.
-In addition, Dr. Klein can recommend a treatment team for you or work with the care providers you recommend.
+Often, a combination of treatments works best.
+In some cases, your dentist may provide all aspects of care, while in others, you may benefit from a collaborative approach.
+We partner with the Michigan Center for TMJ & Sleep Wellness, where Dr. Jeffrey S. Haddad frequently assists in patient care.
+Your dentist can also coordinate with other trusted providers or work alongside the care team you prefer.

 Orthotic